xwa21msu/5023Y_intro-to-linear-models/README.md

 ## Workshop 4 24/02/23
 ### Regression
 Today in another script, we explored regression; a linear model looking at the relationship of two continuous variables; wood density and hardness.
 We used Pearsons R to determine the association between the two variables, but used regression to determine if density causes hardness in wood.
 We looked at the equation y=a+bx+e and how to use this to predict unknown 'y' values.
 We also saw how to mean-center the data so that the regression line is not showing infinite values and how to use a standardised effect size.
 We finished up looking at the assumptions of the regression model and how this affects the confidence we have in the results.

+## Workshop 5 03/03/23
+### ANOVA
+Today in a new script, we explored ANOVA: what it is, one and two tailed ANOVA and how to infer information from the output table it produced.
+There were numerous activities to complete in an R Markdown document where all the code was placed in chunks and the final plot and results were knit into the markdown file.
+There, we looked at assumptions of the model also to check if the model was a good fit - generally the data fit well apart from the extreme residuals that were not normally distributed.